quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.rst

 Analyzing the experiment
 ------------------------

-Plotting the data and saving the plots for a simple 1D case can be achieve in a few lines using a standard analysis from the :mod:`quantify.analysis` module.
+Plotting the data and saving the plots for a simple 1D case can be achieve in a few lines using a standard analysis from the :mod:`quantify.analysis.base_analysis` module.
 In the same module you can find several common analyses that might fit your needs.
-It also provides a base data-analysis class (:class:`~quantify.analysis.base_analysis.BaseAnalysis`) -- a flexible framework for building custom analyses, which we explore in detail in `a dedicated tutorial <analysis_framework_tutorial>`_.
+It also provides a base data-analysis class (:class:`~quantify.analysis.base_analysis.BaseAnalysis`) -- a flexible framework for building custom analyses, which we explore in detail in :ref:`a dedicated tutorial <analysis_framework_tutorial>`.

 The :class:`~xarray.Dataset` contains all the information required to perform basic analysis of the experiment and information on where the data is stored.
 The analysis loads the dataset from disk based on it's :class:`~quantify.data.types.TUID`, a timestamp-based unique identifier.
 If you do not know the tuid of the experiment you can find the latest tuid containing a certain string in the experiment name using :meth:`~quantify.data.handling.get_latest_tuid`.
-See the data storage documentation for more details on the folder structure and files contained in the data directory.
+See the :ref:`data_storage_and_analsysis` for more details on the folder structure and files contained in the data directory.

 .. jupyter-execute::